rubenjsilva/si2020-design-challenge/README.md

 You should fork this github repository and upload your work there to share it with us.

-Feel free to ask us any questions you have throughout the day.
+Feel free to ask us any questions you have throughout the day and to use whatever tools you're comfortable with.
 At the end, we’ll meet to discuss your process, results and decisions.

 Good luck and have fun!